 In the Measures area, define measures to be evaluated for this report:

 - Repeat these steps for measures you want to analyze.

 You can drag and drop a measure to the desired position if you want to change it.

 - Groupings are non-numerical data fields.

-- Unlike measures, groupings are not stand-alone entities, that is, they are not generally meaningful when viewed individually.
+- Unlike measures, groupings are not stand-alone entities, i.e., they are not generally meaningful when viewed individually.

 - Groupings, when coupled with measures, provide meaningful context to the data.

 - Groupings are used to segment a measure.

 For an overview and a description of all available groupings, see Groupings.

 In the Grouping area, select groupings with which the measures will be matched: